 I can assure you that the nickname is accurate, this road features long desolate stretches with little sign of civilization.
 It feels much more remote and wild than the sections of road we drove in Alaska.

-The route itself is not flat and boring though, as it actually crosses over 17 mountain passes, reaching elevations of over 7,000 feet, and features steep grades and hairpin turns at times.
+The route itself is not flat and boring though, as it actually crosses over 17 mountain passes, reaching elevations of over 7,000 feet, and features steep grades and hairpin turns.
 This is an incredible and beautiful drive through a remote and wild part of America.

 Sand Mountain itself is something not to be missed.

-Detour: At the eastern terminus of the road, be sure to head south to visit Great Basin National Park, Nevada’s one and only.
+Detour: At the eastern terminus of the road, be sure to head south to visit Great Basin National Park, Nevada’s one and only park and frequently overlooked.

 12. Titus Canyon Road, California

-The road isn’t particularly rough, though they recommend four-wheel drive, but it will take you through high mountain passes, beside abandoned ghost towns, and through narrow slot canyons (for a vehicle anyway) before spitting you out in the heart of Death Valley.
+The road isn’t particularly rough, though they recommend four-wheel drive, and will take you through high mountain passes, beside abandoned ghost towns, and through narrow slot canyons (for a vehicle anyway) before spitting you out in the heart of Death Valley.

 Detour: You can’t drive into Death Valley without making a visit to the Painted Hills and Badwater Basin.